Shot in the Frontier: Production notes

 Shot in the Frontier was filmed on October 26–28, 1953, nearly one year prior to its release.
 It is a parody of the 1952 Stanley Kramer Western High Noon.

-This is one of only two shorts released in 1954 containing all new footage, the other being Income Tax Sappy.
-Shemp Howard did not slick down his long hair in either film.
-This was because he had begun dying his hair by this time, and initially could not use pomade.
+In 1954, two shorts were released with entirely new footage: Income Tax Sappy and Shot in the Frontier.
+In both productions, Shemp Howard did not slick down his long hair due to his recent commencement of hair dyeing, which initially precluded the use of pomade.